 The Lake Michigan Coast shoreline is 1,640 miles long.

-Lake Michigan is the third-largest of the five Great Lakes in North America (surface area) and has a volume of 1,180 cubic miles.
-It is the only Great Lake that is totally inside the United States of America.
-The name "Michigan" comes from the Ojibwa Indian word "mishigami",
+Lake Michigan is the only Great Lake that is totally inside the United States of America.
+The name "Michigan" comes from the Ojibwa Indian word "mishigami", meaning "great water."

 Lake Michigan is 307 miles long and 118 miles wide with an average depth of 279 feet and a maximum depth of 923 feet.